9 Top-Rated Day Trips from Kyoto

 1 Osaka Castle

-Perhaps the best day trip from Kyoto (by virtue of its proximity) is the lovely historic city of Osaka.
-About an hour south (whether you drive or take the train), Osaka has long been considered the epicenter of culture in Japan, and is home to a number of excellent sights worth visiting.
-By far the most famous of the city's landmarks is Osaka Castle (Ōsaka-jō), built in 1586 and for centuries the country's most formidable fortress.
-There is much to see here, so be prepared to spend at least half a day exploring this sprawling property.
+Perhaps the best day trip from Kyoto - by virtue of its proximity - is the lovely historic city of Osaka.
+About an hour south (whether you drive or take the train), Osaka has long been considered the epicenter of Japanese culture, and is home to a number of excellent sights and attractions worth visiting.
+By far the most famous of the city's landmarks is Osaka Castle (Ōsaka-jō).
+Built in 1586, it was for centuries the country's most formidable fortress.
+There is much to see and do here, so be prepared to spend at least half a day exploring this sprawling property.
 Highlights include the 42-meter-tall main tower, with its fine views and exhibits relating to the castle's history, as well as adjacent Osaka Castle Park, home to Hokoku Shrine (the even older Shitennō-ji, dating to AD 59, is also worth a visit).
 (Hot Tip: Well, more a "cool" tip, really… consider visiting in the autumn or winter.
 You'll not only avoid the crowds, but will enjoy this beautiful site either surrounded by spectacular fall colors or shrouded in snow.)

 2 The Historic Temples of Nara